In SSRS, SQL Server Reporting Services Configuration Manager is used to configure the Reporting Services Native Mode installation. For instance,

 NOTE: This is the URL we are going to use for Deploying Reports or SSRS Projects

 By clicking the advanced button, you can change the TCP Port from default 80 to other.
-You can change IP address to network name by clicking Add, Remove and Edit buttons.
+You can change the IP address to the network name by clicking Add, Remove, and Edit buttons.

-In Reporting Services, Report Manager URLs are used to access the Report Server Web service and Report Manager.
-By default, Reporting Services provides default URLs but you can change them as per your requirement by clicking the Advanced button.
+In Reporting, SSRS Report Manager URL is used to access the Report Server Web service and Report Manager.
+By default, Reporting Services provides a default URL.
+However, you can change them as per your requirement by clicking the Advanced button.

-After you click on the above URL then following Screenshot will be displayed.
-This is the place where, we can see the deployed reports, Shared Datasets and Shared Data Sources.
+After you click on the above URL, the following screenshot will be displayed.
+It is the place where we can see the deployed reports, Shared Datasets, and Shared Data Sources.

-NOTE: Port number is optional in the Report Manger URL.
+NOTE: Port number is optional in the Report Manager URL.
 Some systems may ask the port number and some may not

-Once you click on the Change Database button, a new window called Report Server Database Configuration Wizard will be opened to create new database.
+Once you click on the Change Database button, a new window called Report Server Database Configuration Wizard will open to create a new database.

 Within the Actions tab, you have to select the required option from the list:

 - Create a New Report Server Database: If you want to create a new underlying database for report server internal storage then, Please select this option.
-Here, we are selecting this option because we are creating new database.
+Here, we are choosing this option because we are creating a new database.